-Open a window for each selected feature that shows a plot of the Kyte-Doolittle Hydrophobicity [short name: hydrophobicity], the Hopp-Woods Hydrophilicity [short name: hydrophilicity], and an approximation of the GCG Coiled Coils algorithm [short name: coiled\coil].
+Open a window for each selected feature that shows a plot of the Kyte-Doolittle Hydrophobicity [short name: hydrophobicity], the Hopp-Woods Hydrophilicity [short name: hydrophilicity], and an approximation of the GCG Coiled Coils algorithm [short name: coiled_coil].
 (For more detail about the coiled coils algorithm see "Predicting Coiled Coils from Protein Sequences", Science Vol. 252 page 1162.) [shortcut key: W]

-Some general information about graphs and plots in Artemis can be found in the section called Graphs and Plots.
-Configuration options for graphs are described in the section called Options For Plots and Graphs in Chapter 6.
+Some general information about graphs and plots in Artemis can be found in the section called Graphs and Plots in Chapter 3.
+Configuration options for graphs are described Artemis Option Descriptions in Chapter 6.